Carry On (Martha Wash song): Critical reception

-Alex Henderson from AllMusic viewed the song as a "dance-floor gem", describing it as "soaring".
-Larry Flick from Billboard wrote, "After building a near-legendary reputation as a belter on hits by Black Box, C & C Music Factory, and the Weather Girls, it's difficult to believe that this is Wash's first solo recording.
+Alex Henderson from AllMusic complimented the song as a "dance-floor gem", describing it as "soaring".
+Larry Flick from Billboard magazine wrote, "After building a near-legendary reputation as a belter on hits by Black Box, C & C Music Factory, and the Weather Girls, it's difficult to believe that this is Wash's first solo recording.
 Regardless, she proves why she will always be the prototype for future dance music divas on this driven pop/dance romp.
 It almost doesn't even matter what she's singing; any chance to wonder at the power of her voice is worth taking.
 Fortunately, this song works just fine, and is roping in club DJs at a rapid rate.
 Watch radio to quickly follow suit."

-Caroline Sullivan from The Guardian said in her review of the Martha Wash album, "Things work best when her producer allows her gospel roots to emerge, as on the beautiful inspirational number "Carry On"."
+Caroline Sullivan from The Guardian said in her review of the Martha Wash album, "Things work best when her producer allows her gospel roots to emerge, as on the beautiful inspirational number 'Carry On'."
 Connie Johnson from Los Angeles Times felt the "gospel-driven" song "ranks among the best tracks she has recorded."
 A reviewer from Music Week gave it three out of five, declaring the song as "uplifting", and concluding that Wash "deserves success in her own".
-Andy Beevers from the RM Dance Update rated it five out of five, naming it House Tune of the Week.
+Andy Beevers from the Record Mirror Dance Update gave it a full score of five out of five and named it House Tune of the Week.
 He also complimented it as "a great, truly uplifting song".
 Gordon Chambers from Rolling Stone remarked that Wash "glides" on the track.
 Ian Hyland of Sunday Mirror gave it nine out of ten, writing, "Another one of those massive tunes that's been largin' it on the dance floor recently.
 Now you can have it at home."